phan/phan/README.md

 When you find an issue, please take the time to create a tiny reproducing code snippet that illustrates the bug.
 And once you have done that, fix it.
-Then turn your code snippet into a test and add it to [tests][tests] then `./test` and send a PR with your fix and test.
+Then turn your code snippet into a test and add it to [tests](tests) then `./test` and send a PR with your fix and test.
 Alternatively, you can open an Issue with details.

 To run Phan's tests, just run `./test`.